leondavidtb/dev-challenge/README.md

-# Challenge1 Spring Boot Application
+# Challenge Spring Boot Application

-This is a simple Spring Boot application that provides an API endpoint for creating contacts.
+This repository aims to store solutions to some technical challenges in Java using Spring Boot 3.
 The project was generated using https://start.spring.io/.

 ## Dependencies